adopted-ember-addons/ember-data-factory-guy/README.md

 ```javascript
    import { build, make, mockFind } from 'ember-data-factory-guy';
 ```
-- To return default factory 'user'
+- To return default factory model type ( 'user' in this case )
 ```javascript
    // mockFind automatically returns json for the modelType ( in this case 'user' )
    let mock = mockFind('user');